suthan2002/tribute-to-kumar-sangakkara/README.md

-# tribute-to-kumar-sangakkara
+# Tribute to Kumar Sangakkara
-Tribute to Kumar Sangakkara-For teaching purpose
+Tribute to Kumar Sangakkara- For teaching purpose